puppetlabs/puppetdb/documentation/anonymization.markdown

 The `moderate` profile attempts to be a bit smarter about what it anonymizes and is **the recommended profile for most cases**.
 It sorts and anonymizes data by data type:

 * Node name: is anonymized by default.
 * Resource type name: the core types that are built into Puppet are not anonymized, including some common types from the modules: `stdlib`, `postgresql`, `rabbitmq`, `puppetdb`, `apache`, `mrep`, `f5`, `apt`, `registry`, `concat`, and `mysql`.
-Any Puppet Enterprise core types names are also preserved.
-The goal here is to anonymize any custom or unknown resource type name, as these may contain confidential information.
+Any Puppet Enterprise core type names are also preserved.
+The goal here is to anonymize any custom or unknown resource type names, as these may contain confidential information.
 * Resource titles: all titles are anonymized expect for those belonging to Filebucket, Package, Service, and Stage.
 * Parameter names: are never anonymized.
 * Parameter values: everything is anonymized except for the values for `provider`, `ensure`, `noop`, `loglevel`, `audit`, and `schedule`.